Erez Katz, CEO and Co-founder

 Subsequently, we discovered the enormous potential of applying AI and alternative data for KPI (Key Performance Indicator) forecasting.

 In theory, fitting a model to historical time series data and forecasting KPIs should be similar to how stock prices are forecasted.
 In reality, when it comes to forecasting corporate KPIs there are substantial differences in both approach and implementation.

 What are KPIs?

-Paraphrasing from Wikipedia, KPIs measure the success of a corporation in achieving certain business goals such growth in sales, number of subscriptions, average price per unit, EBITDA, etc.
+KPIs measure the success of a corporation in achieving certain business goals such as growth in sales, number of subscriptions, average price per unit, EBITDA, etc.

 There are two types of KPIs; qualitative and quantitative.
 The latter has no human discretion and is of most interest for quantitative research.